speed-MikeM/JS-CheckboxList/README.md

 <h1>JS-CheckboxList</h1>
 A checkbox list with plain javascript, parent and child checkboxes adapts the checkstate when required.

+<a href="https://speed-mikem.github.io/JS-CheckboxList/docs/index" target="_blank">Please click here for the documentation page</a>

 <details>
   <summary>This library works perfectly with extendedElements.js!</summary>
   ExtendedElements JS is a javascript library also created by me which will create prototype methods and attributes which are usefull yet using plain old javascript.